FHIR/FSHSchool/content/docs/_index.md

 * If you already have an Implementation Guide and want to switch over to FSH, consult the [GoFSH documentation](docs/gofsh).

-* If you are still using a pre-release version of SUSHI (version 0.16 or earlier), you should [migrate to the latest released version](/docs/sushi/migration).
-Documentation for pre-release versions of SUSHI is preserved [here](/docs/docs-legacy).

 * If you are looking for specific information, you can search the documentation using the search box in the upper right corner.

 {{% alert title="Warning" color="warning" %}}